-Today’s #TipTuesday post is for anyone who might be running more than one local instances of SQL Server.
+Today's #TipTuesday post is for anyone who might be running more than one local instance of SQL Server.
 I often have at least a couple of instances on my laptop, as historically I would want to have the ability to mimic some client installs, as close as I can.
-While I am no longer a consultant, I will continue to do this so that I can have an instance the somewhat resembles what version of SQL and Dynamics GP we use at work + the latest version of GP with all the latest things installed.
-For blogging alone, I want to have the latest and greatest to play with and learn what’s new.
+While I am no longer a consultant, I will continue to do this so that I can have an instance that somewhat resembles what version of SQL Server and Dynamics GP we use at work + the latest version of GP with all the latest things installed.
+For blogging alone, I want to have the latest and greatest to play with and learn what's new.

 Running multiple instances of SQL

 For those who run multiple instances of SQL Server for development or test purposes, it's quite likely that all of them don't need to be running all the time.
 Multiple services can be involved and that simply adds some overhead to the computer if they don't need to be running all the time.

 So… I set up batch files for starting and stopping the instances of SQL that I've got running.
 When I want to spin up an install of Dynamics GP, I simply execute the batch file to turn on the SQL instance I need for that version and when I'm done, I run another one to stop it.
 It's quick and painless.